apecloud/kubeblocks/docs/user_docs/fault_injection/dns-faults.md

 ## Simulate fault injections by kbcli

 DNS faults can be simulated as `random` and `error`.
-You can define oen type for DNS fault injection.
+You can select one type for DNS fault injection.

 `--pattern` selects a domain template that matches faults and it is required.
 Placeholder `?` and wildcard `*` are supported.

 ### DNS random

-Run the command below to inject DNS faults all Pods in the default namespace, which means an IP address will be returned when a DNS request is sent to the specified domains.
+Run the command below to inject DNS faults into all Pods in the default namespace, which means a random IP address will be returned when a DNS request is sent to the specified domains.

 ```bash
 kbcli fault network dns random --patterns=google.com --duration=1m